vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_creation_EN.md

        - any special roles of the member such as `"isChairman": true`.
 These are displayed in the app and via Photo Club Hub HTML.
        - `membershipStartDate`.
 This is currently displayed using Photo Club Hub HTML.
        - `expertises` indication the main genres per photographer.
 It is currently an [unfinished feature](https://github.com/vdhamer/Photo-Club-Hub/issues/465), and will be covered in a separate instruction file.
 You can already start providing this data.
 Best to stick to the expertises found in [this file](https://github.com/vdhamer/Photo-Club-Hub/issues/465).
+- The `maintainerEmail` field, in the `club` part of the file rather than under a member, says who to contact if something is wrong with the JSON file.
+Ideally the club member who created it, which may well be whoever looks after the club website.
+   - A role-based address like `secretary@yourclub.nl` is better than a personal one where the club has such an address: it keeps working when the club's officers change, and it doesn't publish an individual's address in a public file.
 </details></p>